daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

 - The main method, `generate_data`, which takes a pre-defined mapping to combine different chunks of data from these four types mentioned above.
 - A static internal method, `__generate_truncated_normal_vector`, which is used to add variability to the main process paramaters, such as batch duration.

 The `current_time` variable is defined as part of the `__init__` method and is modified by each of the methods to combine the chunks of data into the final time series.
 The generated time series will be stored in the `generated_time_series` variable.
-We will add a visualization function as a class method as well.
+I added a visualization function as a class method as well.

 Let's take a look at the following implementation<sup>2</sup>: